JustPlayerDE/LuaCheck/readme.md

 its a Free time project and i cant effort my complete time to it so it seems a little unsorted ^^

 and this is a proof of concept ;)

+You can do what you want with it but pls name me :)